yifanwww/template-electron-react/packages/utils-redux/README.md

 ### Do coverage test

 - Execute `npm run test` or `yarn test` to watch test.
-- Execute `npm run test-coverage` or `yarn test-coverage` to do coverage test.
+- Execute `npm run test-full` or `yarn test-full` to do full coverage test.